jvanlier/jvanlier.github.io/_portfolio/2017-house-price-prediction.md

 to: 2017-08-16 00:00:00 +0200
 ---

 This is a personal project.
-I competed in [Kaggle's "House Prices: Advanced Regression Techniques"][kaggle] competition partly because I simply liked the challenge, partly with the intent of getting some Python code online as part of my portfolio, but mostly because I wanted to experiment with Machine Learning automation.
+I competed in [Kaggle's "House Prices: Advanced Regression Techniques"][kaggle] competition partly because I simply liked the challenge, partly with the intent of getting some Python code online as part of my portfolio, but mostly because I wanted to experiment with automating parts of a Machine Learning pipeline.
 I made it to the top 5% so far.

 I started out with an exploratory analysis to understand the data.
 Armed with this knowledge, I built the following components: